jjjchens235/leetcode-sql-unlocked/README.md

+**Update 11/14/2021**: I just tried this program for the first time in months and it looks like `leetcode.jp` no longer hosts any LeetCode questions.
+I guess the good times had to come to an end.
+You can still access old db-fiddle URL's [here](db_fiddle_public_urls.md), but the problem statements are gone.

 Through the command line, the user can easily access all ~125 LeetCode SQL/Database questions, and automatically generate the tables in db-fiddle.com, a SQL database playground environment.